SAMA-Communications/sama-client-flutter/README.md

 ## Development

-### Versioning

-Flutter SDK version: 3.29.2 <br />
-Dart Version: 3.7.2 <br />

 ### Preparations

 1. Prepare environment for Flutter and clone the project.
+Versions: Flutter SDK version: 3.29.2, Dart Version: 3.7.2
 2. Install dependencies via `flutter pub get`
 3. Generate config file `firebase_options.dart` via https://firebase.google.com/docs/flutter/setup and put it in `lib/firebase_options.dart`;

-## Config

-config file `lib/src/api/utils/config.dart`

 ### Run on Android:
+- Open project in Android Studio
-- Right mouse button click on `main.dart`;
+- Right mouse button click on `main.dart`
-- Chose 'Run 'main.dart''.
+- Chose 'Run 'main.dart''

 The app will automatically run on your Android device.

 ### Run on iOS:
-- Start Xcode;
+- Start Xcode
-- Select `Runner.xcworkspace` to run Xcode project;
+- Select `Runner.xcworkspace` to run Xcode project
-- Press the' Build' button to start project building.
+- Press the' Build' button to start project building

 The app will automatically run on a selected iOS device or simulator.

 ## Community and Support